andifalk/cloud-security-workshop/introduction/README.md

 The OAuth 2.0 authorization framework has been specified by the [Internet Engineering Task Force (IETF)](https://www.ietf.org/) as [RFC 6749](https://www.rfc-editor.org/rfc/rfc6749.html) in 2012.

-Why has OAuth 2.0 has been developed at all, what has been the business case for this?
+Why has OAuth 2.0 been developed at all, what has been the business case for this?

 In the next picture you can see the problem we had before OAuth 2.0 was there.